unified-ui/unifiedui-platform-service/CONCEPT.md

 - **Stateless authentication**: All requests are validated independently using JWT tokens
 - **Token expiration**: Managed by the identity provider; expired tokens are rejected
 - **Permission cache TTL**: User permissions are cached with configurable expiration (typically 5-15 minutes) and invalidated on permission changes
-- **No server-side sessions**: AIHub does not maintain server-side session state, ensuring horizontal scalability
+- **No server-side sessions**: unifiedui does not maintain server-side session state, ensuring horizontal scalability

 ### Security Best Practices